Enxgmatic/wysi-disc-bot/readme.md

 - $wysi 727
 - $wysi link
 - $wysi skill issue *(just pings once)* <br>
-<sub>The 727 alarm and the repeated skill issue alarm are automatic (but you need to specify the channel, as well as user in .env)</sub>
+<sub>Note: The 727 alarm and the repeated skill issue alarm are automatic (but you need to specify the channel, as well as user in .env)</sub>
 <br><br>

 ### Final words
 This is a really shit bot.
-I coded it really poorly too. (like really poorly)
+I coded it really poorly too (like *really poorly*).
 But it is a great way to annoy your friends so its 10/10.
 <sub>(Sincerely, please don't use this lmao)</sub>